morti86/cnreader/README.md

 - ask Chat GPT / Deepseek about the meaning or usage examples with just one click
 - listen to pronounciation
 - convert traditional to simplified
+- look for a word in your local Anki database

 To compile it use: cargo build --release